scalaz/scalaz/ztest/src/main/tut/docs/02-A-First-Example.md

 We're making a test suite class called `MathTests` extending the suite type `PureSuite`; `MathTests` is what will show up in the output while running the suite.
-This is pretty normal for a Scala test framework, but note that this is a class and not an object. ztest encourages you not to use singleton objects as test suites.
+This is pretty normal for a Scala test framework, but note that this is a class and not an object. scalaz.test encourages you not to use singleton objects as test suites.
 Using objects will prevent fields of the test suites from being reachable for garbage collection while tests run.
 Instead, use a class to keep your working set small during the run.